 - The decomposition of nitrogen-containing organic compounds results in the formation of ammonia.
 Some prokaryotes carry out nitrification by anaerobically catabolizing ammonia to produce N2.
 Basically, in nitrification ammonium is converted to nitrite and nitrate.
 Nitrosomonas is a soil bacterium that carries out nitrification.
 Nitrosomonas, Nitrobacter, and Nitrospira oxidize and convert NH4+ to nitrite (NO2−).
 In this reaction process energy is released which is utilized by the bacteria.
 The reverse process is also performed by the bacteria by a process known as denitrification, converting nitrate from the soils to gaseous compounds such as N2O, NO, and N2.

-- Bacteria and fungi, together with carry out the decomposition of plants and animals and their organic compounds and form the family of decomposers.
+- Bacteria and fungi carry out the decomposition of plants and animals and their organic compounds and form the family of decomposers.
 One of the major sources of environmental carbon dioxide is the microbial decomposition of dead material.

 - Bolsover, S.R., Hyams, J.S., Shephard, E.A., White, H.A. and Wiedemann, C.G.
 (2004).
 Metabolism.
 In Cell Biology (eds S.R.
 Bolsover, J.S.
 Hyams, E.A.
 Shephard, H.A.
 White and C.G.
 Wiedemann). doi:10.1002/047146158X.ch13